sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 Other Linux distributions, such as Slackware are never tested, so may or may not work.

 === Mac OS X ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * OSX 10.4 (Tiger) on PPC will build except for the rpy2 package; you can build the "Mac App" and it should work as well.
 The pexpect interfaces tend to be less reliable than other platforms, so you might see some unreproducible doctest failures.
  * OSX 10.5 (Leopard), both PPC and Intel chips.
  * OSX 10.7 (Lion) and 10.8 (Mountain Lion) provided you use a sufficiently recent version of XCode.
  * OS X 10.10 (Yosemite) is work in progress and should be supported soon.

 === Solaris ===
+'''Warning this list was last updated during the release of sage 6.1.1'''
  * Solaris 10 03/2005 or any later Solaris 10 release on x86 processors in 32-bit mode.
  * Solaris 10 on x86 processors in 32-bit mode.
  * Solaris 11 Express on x86 (32-bit has been tested).